India's Kumbh Mela brings up environmental challenges – DW – 02/19/2025

 "We are also trying to reconnect people with nature with the help of religious leaders.
 This is a beginning and more needs to be done," Singh said.

-Chidanand Saraswati, president of the Parmarth Niketan Ashram, based in the northern Indian city of Rishikesh, told DW that spiritual leaders can bridge ancient wisdom and modern sustainability, promoting devotion and responsibility toward nature.
+Chidanand Saraswati, president of the Parmarth Niketan Ashram, based in the northern Indian city of Rishikesh, told DW that spiritual leaders can promote devotion and responsibility toward nature by bridging ancient wisdom with modern sustainability.

 "If faith leaders, society and the government can join hands, we can find a solution," he added.

-Many believe religious leaders can be powerful advocates for climate action within their communities through education and activism rooted in faith.
+Many believe religious leaders can be powerful advocates for climate action within their communities through education and faith-based activism.

 India's climate crisis intensifies

-Human-induced climate change is already exacerbating extreme weather in India, including heat waves and flooding and other disasters.
+Human-induced climate change is already exacerbating extreme weather in India, including heat waves, flooding and other disasters.

-These events threaten food, water and energy security, said Roxy Mathew Koll, a climate scientist at the Indian Institute of Tropical Meteorology in Pune.
+Roxy Mathew Koll, a climate scientist at the Indian Institute of Tropical Meteorology in Pune, said these events threaten food, water, and energy security.

-Chandra Bhushan, president and CEO of the International Forum for Environment, Sustainability and Technology (iFOREST), an independent research and innovation organization, said there is a general realization within the scientific community and government officials that their reach was limited.
+Chandra Bhushan, president and CEO of the International Forum for Environment, Sustainability and Technology (iFOREST), an independent research and innovation organization, said the scientific community and government officials realize their limited reach.

 "Providing scientific information is not enough to reach people.
-They understand climate change and its effects if they can relate it to their lives, which science and government programmes are unable to do," Bhushan told DW.
+They understand climate change and its effects if they can relate it to their lives, which science and government programs cannot do," Bhushan told DW.

-The UN Intergovernmental Panel on Climate Change (IPCC) painted a bleak picture for India in its 2022 report, warning that it could face multiple climate change-induced disasters in the next two decades.
+In its 2022 report, the UN Intergovernmental Panel on Climate Change (IPCC) painted a bleak picture for India, warning that it could face multiple climate change-induced disasters in the next two decades.

 Religious leaders have committed to promoting eco-friendly practices among their followers.